dashpay/docs-platform/docs/tutorials/contracts-and-documents/register-a-data-contract.md

 ### Registering the data contract

 The following examples demonstrate the details of creating contracts using the features [described above](#defining-contract-documents).
-Also note that the sixth tab shows a data contract with contract history enabled to store each contract revision so it can be retrieved as needed for future reference:
+Also, note that the sixth tab shows a data contract with contract history enabled to store each contract revision so it can be retrieved as needed for future reference:

 ::::{tab-set-code}